bevacqua/omnibox/readme.markdown

 - Basic authentication support `http://user:pwd@domain.com`
 - IDNA support _(special characters in host)_
 - `options`
-- Anything that's provided by the `.parse` method
+- Anything that's not provided by the `.parse` method

 If you need any of those features, use the more comprehensive [fast-url-parser][1] instead.
 Note that browser support is smaller because they rely on `Uint8Array`, and their footprint is also larger.